FusionAuth/fusionauth-site/site/_posts/2020-04-27-securing-asp-netcore-razor-pagees-app-with-oauth.md

 ## Logout

-Awesome, now you can log in if you have an user.
+Awesome, now you can log in with valid user credentials.
 However, right now there's no way to log out.
 The JWT is stored in a session cookie.
 When we're ready to leave, we want to log out of our ASP.NET Core session and of the FusionAuth session.
-So, we need to add a logout page, remove the session cookie, and the redirect to the FusionAuth Logout URL.
+So, we need to add a logout page, remove the session cookie, and redirect to the FusionAuth Logout URL.
 FusionAuth will destroy its session and then redirect back to the configured Logout URL.
 We'll add a Logout page to do all of this.

 Here's what the `Logout.cshtml.cs` class looks like: